Easy Homemade DIY Shampoo Bar Recipe Without Lye

 For our family, soapmaking is an enjoyable homestead craft and a fun homeschool activity.
 In addition, I like knowing that we're making cold process soap safely and without the potentially dangerous chemical content of storebought soap.

-As beginner soap makers, we started with a goat's milk melt and pour base method.
+As beginner soap makers, we started with a goat's milk melt-and-pour base method.
 You'll see examples of soap bars we made in our goat milk soaps post.

 This past summer, we made gardener's soap with coffee - it works so well.
 As fall rolls around, we'll make another batch of harvest-spiced beeswax lip balm, too.
 And just last week, we tried a new recipe for beeswax and coconut oil lip balm with honey.

-While lye is a natural product, I wanted one that the kids and I could make without lye (sodium hydroxide) when we created this easy shampoo bar recipe.
+While lye is a natural product, I wanted one the kids and I could make without lye (sodium hydroxide) when we created this easy shampoo bar recipe.
 And also one that uses the cold process method because that's what we started with, and we still need to make the leap to hot process soap.

 After trying various homemade shampoo recipes, we finally found a basic one we liked.